dward2/BME547/Assignments/final_image_processor.md

   + Allow the user to select a patient medical record number from a list of available numbers on the server.
-  + For the selected patient, display the medical record number, the patient name, the latest measured heart rate & ECG image, and the date/time at which this latest heart rate data was uploaded to the server.
+  + For the selected patient, display the medical record number, the patient name, the latest measured heart rate & ECG image (if one exists), and the date/time at which this latest heart rate data was uploaded to the server.
   + Allow the user to select from a list of historical ECG images and their date/times for the selected patient, download the selected image, and display the selected image side-by-side with the latest ECG image already displayed.
-  + Allow the user to save this downloaded ECG image to a file on their local computer.
+  + Allow the user to save a downloaded ECG image (either the latest or the historical one chosen) to a file on their local computer.
   + Allow the user to select from a list of saved medical images for this patient, download and display the image, and allow it to be saved locally.
   + When the user selects a new patient, any information from the previous